-Where is the lowest gas price in the contiguous 48 states?
+Where are the lowest gas prices in the contiguous 48 states?
 Charleston, SC.
 The average here is $2.44 a gallon.

 The highest is in the Bay Area around San Francisco, coming in at a whopping $3.79 per gallon.

-Even if you fly to your luxury house on Isle of Palms, chances are you’ll still be driving around the Lowcountry in a rental or maybe a friend’s or family member’s car.
-Lowest gas prices in the country – yet another great reason to choose beach rentals Charleston for your summer vacay.
+Even if you fly here, chances are you’ll still be driving around the Lowcountry in a rental or maybe a friend’s or family member’s car.
+Lowest gas prices in the country – yet another great reason to choose Charleston for your summer vacay.

-To track down the lowest price near your beach house Charleston, check out the handy app by Live 5 News.
+To track down the lowest price near here, check out the handy app by Live 5 News.
 It shows the latest local news and weather as well as the lowest gas prices in the Lowcountry, available for iPhone and Android.
 They also have a gas price feature on their website.

 And here’s more on the story from Live 5 News.

-There are a couple fun things going on this weekend near our luxury beach house rentals SC.
+There are a couple fun things going on this weekend, to get you in the July 4th party mood.